sr39/gizmo-debug/scripts/gizmo_documentation.md

 <a name="config-debug-loadbalance"></a>
 ### _Load-Balancing_

-**ALLOW\_IMBALANCED\_GASPARTICLELOAD**: Increases All.MaxPartSph (maximum number of SPH particles allowed per MPI task, default is PartAllocFac*Number of SPH particles/Number of Tasks) to All.MaxPart (same using all particles instead of SPH particles): can allow better load-balancing in some cases, but uses more memory.
+**ALLOW\_IMBALANCED\_GASPARTICLELOAD**: Increases All.MaxPartSph (maximum number of SPH particles allowed per MPI task, default is PartAllocFac*Number of gas particles/Number of Tasks) to All.MaxPart (same using all particles instead of gas elements): can allow better load-balancing in some cases, but uses more memory.
 But try this flag if you run into errors where it can't fit the domain (where you would increase PartAllocFac, but can't for some reason).
 It can help to declare 'up front' the memory useage, preventing this error even though the mean memory footprint is larger.
+This is essentially required if you are running simulations that involve lots of element-splitting, as one is continuously creating new gas resolution elements, which will overflow memory because of how they have to be ranked.

 **SEPARATE\_STELLARDOMAINDECOMP**: This will completely separate the star particles in the domain decomposition and memory structures.
 The implementation is incomplete -- it should only be used for specific debugging.